Electric Rates

 Electric Rate Comparison

-In general, Healdsburg Electric rates are over 40% lower than other local utilities.
+In general, Healdsburg Electric rates are up to nearly 50% lower than other local utilities.

-This results in community-wide savings of nearly $11 million each year.
-Residents using 500 kWh per month are charged approximately $100 per month.
-Under PG&E's rates that bill would be approximately $175 per month.
+This results in community-wide savings of over $15 million each year, when comparing Healdsburg rates to the averaged cost of PG&E and SCP rates.
+Healdsburg residents using 500 kWh per month are charged approximately $132 per month.
+Under PG&E's rates that bill would be approximately $213 per month.

 The charts below compare the electricity cost for three typical customer types from three local utilities: Healdsburg Electric, PG&E, and Sonoma Clean Power (SCP).